tweag/python-monorepo-example/2017-08-14-inline-java.md

 ```

 When making calls with wrong argument or return types to Java methods,
-the functions in the package `jvm` would produce a runtime error.
+the functions in the package `jvm` produce a runtime error.
 Usually the programmer would get an exception called `NoSuchMethodError`
 and the name of the offending method.
 The error produced by
 `inline-java` improves this in two aspects.
 Firstly, we get the error at
 build time.
 Secondly, the error message points precisely at either the
 return type or the argument with the mismatched type.

-Is there any type error that cannot be caught at build time?
+Are there any type errors that cannot be caught at build time?
 There is,
 indeed.
 For instance, a quasiquotation can yield or use objects of type
 `java.lang.Object`.
 The Haskell or the Java side may need then to
 downcast these objects, which can fail if the objects are downcasted to